 Just as children learn cognitive concepts through interacting with the environment, they learn about self-concepts and develop their own identity through similar tangible experiences.
 Jewish experiences permeate the curriculum in many ways including singing Jewish songs, learning Hebrew words, and learning Jewish values.
 The weekly celebration of Shabbat (the Jewish Sabbath) and other holiday celebrations enhance exposure to Jewish culture.

 All children are assigned two primary teachers who take responsibility for each child for the greater part of the day.
 Primary care allows for better continuity and bonding between the child, the classroom teachers, and parents.
 The primary teachers are responsible for the majority of the routine care, lesson implementation, and daily reporting; and serve as principle point of contact regarding information concerning your child.
-However, substitute teachers maintain the same level of training and certifications and are available to step in, in the event of absences.
+However, substitute teachers maintain the same level of training and certifications and are available to step in in the event of absences.

 Classes for preschoolers are planned with a project-based approach, and include hands-on activities and projects integrating traditional disciplines such as math, science, social studies, music, art, and language arts.
 Emphasis is placed on the process and the actual experience of an activity, rather than the final product.
 Curriculum plans are posted on the parent information board in each classroom.

-- Developing expressive and receptive language
+- Develop expressive and receptive language

-- Developing independent thinking and decision making skills
+- Develop independent thinking and decision-making skills

-- Moving from the need for outer authority to control of his or her own behavior
+- Move away from the need for outer authority to control behavior

-- Providing a program that is child-centered and play-based
+- Provide a child-centered and play-based program